jsejcksn/jsonbox-client/README.md

 ]
 ```

-Delete one or more records using a filter
+Delete one or more records using a filter:

 ```ts
 const deleteOptions = {filter: 'house:Gryffindor'};